skwh/majestic-app/README.md

 ### Environment Variables

 Successful deployment of the application requires a pair of `.env` filse which hold environment variables about the postgres database.
 The first of these env files should be called `.db.env` and specifies parameters for the postgres database.
 The second of these env files should be called `.web.env` and is for the web portion of the app and gives information on how to connect to the running postgres image.

+This separation is necessary because Docker Compose will abstract the postgres container behind a service.
+Therefore the web application needs different information to connect to that service than the actual postgres container will use to set itself up.

 See the "Environment Variables" section of the [postgres docker image](https://hub.docker.com/_/postgres) and the "Connecting" section of the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details.
 For these files, the following environment variables are required: